cruxprotocol/handbook/README.md

 This can be achieved because anyone can now resolve a human readable CRUX ID to the Public Key of the ID owner.
 Elliptic-curve Diffie–Hellman (ECDH) helps the Application and the Wallet both derive the same shared secret.

 This means, independent of the transport layer used, at CRUX's level we can implement secure communication between Application and Wallet.
 We use WebRTC as the transport layer for CRUXConnect.
-WebRTC allows two peers to exchange data without intermediatries.
+WebRTC allows two peers to exchange data without intermediaries.
 The peers need the assistance of an entity generalized as the 'Bridge Server' which helps the peers discover each other on the network.
 Once discovered, the two peers can independantly speakto each other without need the Bridge Server, until network conditions change such that they can no longer find each other.

 ![Cconect](https://s3-ap-southeast-1.amazonaws.com/files.coinswitch.co/cruxpay/handbook_images/cruxconnect.png)